m-gallegos/MM2SF/README.md

 For this purpose, employing Molecular Dynamics (MD) or Normal Mode Sampling (NMS) proves highly beneficial.
 In this context, conducting simulations at relatively elevated temperatures is generally recommended to facilitate a representative exploration of the conformational space.
 This approach enhances the reliability of ACSF parameter selection, contributing to the overall effectiveness of MM2SF in capturing the intricate dynamics of the molecular system.

-## Self-Optimization of the Radial ACSFs
+## Self-Optimization of Radial ACSFs

 Here, we present an illustrative example showcasing the straightforward utilization of MM2SF to systematically explore the radial space within a molecular framework.
 This example demonstrates how MM2SF can be effortlessly employed to construct a comprehensive collection of radial symmetry functions, effectively describing the intricate spatial characteristics of the molecular system.